pi-tv/pi-tv.github.io/_notes/arch-linux/arch-linux-cleanup.md

 Disk space matters.

 Linux includes a lot of redundant files.
-As a German - do you need man files or locales in Japanese?
+For example, as a German - do you need man files, locales or documents in Japanese?
-In most cases - No.
+In most cases the answer is No.

 ## Analyze disk usage

+Before cleanup, you need to know what and how much it occupies the space.
+These commands can help:

 - `df -h /` - disk size, used and free space for root
 - `du -shx /` - total files size on the root (`-x` or `--one-file-system`)